MatthiasHoldorf/readability-analysis-tool-documentation/README.md

 RAT can be invoked from the command line with the following arguments:

 ```
-usage: Rat v ${project.version}
+usage: Rat v0.4
  -c,--configurationPath <arg>   the file path of the configuration
- -d,--directoryPath <arg>       the directory path of the document(s) to
+ -o,--outputDirectory <arg>     the output directory for the document and statistic report
-                                be analysed
  -h,--help                      display help menu
- -p,--filePath <arg>            the file path of the document to be
-                                anaylsed
- -v,--version                   display the verison of rat
 ```

 <div id='id-section1'/>